Jishan-works/Sentiment-analysis-for-alexa-reviews/README.md

 # Repo for sentiment analysis on Alexa reviews

-1. Built a simple model that analyse sentiment of the reviews
+1. Built a simple model that analyses the sentiment of the reviews.
+It helps the companies to understand the customers take on the products.
 2. Cleaned the data and performed EDA to get a better understanding of the data.
 3. Used NaiveBayes and logistic regression model to get prediction result of 93% accuracy.